Consulting the Archives...

 "All happy companies are different: each one earns a monopoly by solving a unique problem.
 All failed companies are the same: they failed to escape competition."

-"In a world of short-termism, the long-term view is a competitive advantage."
+"In a world where everything is moving faster, the ability to slow down and think clearly is a competitive advantage."

 "The best entrepreneurs are not risk-takers.
 They are risk-mitigators."